-Building groups involve a collective of prospective owner-occupiers coming together to have input into the design of a development.
+Building groups involve a collective of prospective owner-occupiers coming together to have input into the design and delivery of a development.
 Not only do future residents have more say in how their future house will look, but they have a chance to get to know their future neighbours early in the process.
+The financial models used by building groups can also deliver significant cost savings to residents.

 Image courtesy of Nightingale 1